Share this link via

 Rustic - Characterized by a simple, rural lifestyle, often with a traditional or old-fashioned feel.

 出 means "exit, leave, go out."
-Details are below.

-To put out/Release - To move something from the inside to the outside.
+To Put Out, Release - To move something from the inside to the outside.

-To come out/Emerge - To move from the inside to the outside.
+To Come Out, Emerge - To move from the inside to the outside.

-To appear/Be born - To create or bring something into existence.
+To Appear, Be Born - To create or bring something into existence.

 村 means "village, hamlet."
-Details are below.

 Village - A small rural community, typically with a population of fewer than 300 people.